ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 - Data is published via MQTT
 - MQTT discovery messages are sent so RPi's are automatically registered with Home Assistant (if MQTT discovery is enabled in your HA installation)
 - MQTT authentication support
-- No special/root privileges are required by this mechanism
+- No special/root privileges are required by this mechanism (unless you activate remote commanding from HA)
 - Linux daemon / systemd service, sd_notify messages generated

 ### RPi Device